-WOODWORKING: UNIT 1(NOT Eligible for State Fair)

-Class 901 Creative Woodworking Item (Units 1-4): exhibitor must be enrolled in the woodworking project and exhibit must be individual's own creative design and work.
+- Educational resources found at: http://go.unl.edu/ne4hwoodworking. - (NOT Eligible for State Fair) - Class 901 Creative Woodworking Item (Units 1-4): exhibitor must be enrolled in the woodworking project and exhibit must be individual's own creative design and work.
 Any 4-H member between the ages 8-18 is eligible.
 PLANS ARE REQUIRED.
 Exhibitors may either interview judge on Saturday morning of the fair OR submit a written report at time of entry.
+[Scoresheet SF91]